 And possibly then decide whether you want to continue with it.

 The Junior is easier and with larger letters

 Part of this separately released youth magazine for the smaller readers are the larger letters and clear pages so that your son or daughter can easily follow the pattern and participate.

 The level of language use is also completely tailored to these young readers and readers.

-Furthermore, the time in Duckstad has of course not stood still, so you can also follow the adventures digitally on your iPad, and even link directly to fun extras such as online games and more content about Donald and his fellow citizens and even his social media channels.
+Furthermore, time in duckstad has of course not stood still, so you also digitally on your ipad follow the adventures, and even link directly to fun extras such as online games and more content about Donald and his fellow townspeople and even his social media channels.